This page describes how to work with user identifiers in Esploro, as well as mapping user accounts to external systems.

 - User Administrator

 - Adding or editing user identifiers for any user: You add a primary identifier to a user when adding a user (see Adding Users) or when editing users (Managing User Identifiers (Tab)).
 When adding a user, a primary identifier is mandatory.
 In addition, another user identifier is mandatory when a mandatory user identifier field is configured.
-When configured by your library, you may have to enter the primary identifier in a specific format.

 When editing a user, you can add, edit, or remove additional user identifiers (you can view, but not edit, the primary identifier).
 The list of available identifier types might be different for different user types (staff or public).